Learning Plans - Making basic template changes

 Click Save Changes when complete.

-To review your changes, click Pupils in the menu bar and select a pupil with a learning plan based on the template you just edited.
+Either use the Preview tab to review your changes, or click Pupils in the menu bar and select a pupil with a learning plan based on the template you just edited.
 You will now see the comment boxes and target columns with the newly defined headings.

 How did we do?